 It is an immense task to understand the complex legal framework applicable to rivers, lakes, lochs and the sea.
-The Water Framework Directive, the Habitats Directive, the water industry periodic review process, control of diffuse and agricultural pollution and the day-to-day regulation of the water industry are just a few of the bigger challenges.
+The Water Framework Directive, the Habitats Directive, what now happens post-Brexit, the water industry periodic review process, control of diffuse and agricultural pollution and the day-to-day regulation of the water industry are just a few of the bigger challenges.

 Guy has advised NGO clients both north and south of the border and has taken key judicial review challenges to courts in London and Edinburgh to protect the aquatic environment.